p-alexisv/alexis-pks-pipelines/README.md

 # alexis-pks-pipelines
 This contains the pipelines I use to install, maintain and delete PKS

-Step 1: Get and note down the following get s3 bucket, access_key_id, secret_access_key and region. get system_domain get pks_api uri get pivnet token get opsman_version
+Step 1: Get and note down the following.
+You will use these in creating your params.yml file for step4.

+- s3 bucket, access_key_id, secret_access_key and region.
+- system_domain
+- pks_api uri
+- pivnet token
+- opsman_version

-Step 2: generate the following files state.yml env.yml
+Step 2: generate the following files:

+- state.yml
+- env.yml
-opsman.yml
+- opsman.yml
-auth.yml
+- auth.yml
-director.yml
+- director.yml
-download-pks-config.yml
+- download-pks-config.yml
-gencert-pks.yml
+- gencert-pks.yml
-pks-config.yml
+- pks-config.yml
-updated-pks-config.yml

 Step 3: download the platform automation files (image and tasks)